thanpolas/thanpolas.github.com/_posts/engineering/2026-04-18-context-driven-engineering.md

 An LLM without context makes mistakes at generation speed.
 It does not hesitate.
 It does not ask.
 It produces confident, plausible, wrong code.

 The problem scales with your codebase complexity and your LLM usage.
 The more you use LLMs, and the more complex your system, the more damage implicit architecture causes.

+## Why this is not just "context engineering"

+In 2025 the industry converged on a term.
+Andrej Karpathy framed it.
+Tobi Lütke echoed it.
+[Anthropic's September 2025 engineering post][r-anthropic-context] formalized it.
+[Thoughtworks' Technology Radar][r-thoughtworks-radar] declared 2025 the year of the shift.
+[MIT Technology Review][r-mit-tech-review] covered it in November.
+The term is "context engineering", and it is a real advance over the vibe coding that preceded it.

+The open standard is already emerging.
+[AGENTS.md][r-agents-md] was donated to the Linux Foundation's Agentic AI Foundation in December 2025, with support from OpenAI, Anthropic, and Sourcegraph.
+A single rules file at the root of the repository.
+Configuration for the agent.

+That is useful.
+It is also not the same thing.

+> **Context Engineering** is about giving the AI better inputs, curated context files, RAG systems, prompt structuring, retrieval.
+The goal is AI output quality.
+>
+> **Context-Driven Engineering** is broader.
+It treats context as the organizing principle of the codebase itself, not as configuration for an agent.
+The AI is one consumer of the context.
+The humans on the team are the primary consumers.
+The discipline covers how work gets done, not just how prompts get constructed.

+AGENTS.md is a configuration file.
+CDE is an engineering discipline.
+One tells the agent how to behave.
+The other defines how the team organizes its knowledge and how work flows through that knowledge.

+CDE is a superset.
+Adopt it and you get everything context engineering promises, better inputs, cleaner retrieval, fewer hallucinated assumptions.
+You also get a shared mental model across the team, coordination that survives handoffs, and enforcement discipline that a root-level rules file cannot provide.

 ## Context-Driven Engineering